 - Peel the potatoes and while still hot pass them through a potato ricer or vegetable mouli onto the work surface.

 - Spread out so that the steam evaporates.
-Potato needs to cool so that the egg doesn't cook and the flour and potato don't become gummy.
+Potato needs to cool a little so that the egg doesn't cook and the flour and potato don't become gummy.
 Sprinkle over most of the flour, a pinch of salt and add the egg.
 With your fingers or a fork stir lightly to combine

 - Form the dough into a ball.